Getting started guide (Plus plan) with the new Litmus platform

 A few other things to note:

-- The legacy Builder view sidebar (black, toggled with CMD-B) will soon be retired for the new sidebar.
-The legacy sidebar is only used for uploading images and does not allow you to add multiple HTML emails.
-Instead, simply put your emails in the same folder and they will appear in the new (white) sidebar.
-Each HTML email needs to be a separate email in the new Litmus platform.
+- The legacy Builder view sidebar (black, toggled with CMD-B) has been retired for the new sidebar that displays all of your emails.
+To create an “Email Project” from Legacy, simply put your emails in the same folder and they will appear in the new sidebar.

 Navigating the new sidebar

 The new sidebar slides in and out of all pages for easy viewing without interrupting your work space.
-The state of the sidebar (open or closed) will be remembered.
-At the top of the sidebar, you’ll see links for Analytics, Spam Testing, and Subaccounts.
-These areas are not changed in the new Litmus platform, simply click any of these and land on that feature within the application.
+At the top of the sidebar, you’ll see links to access all of your emails, unsorted emails, legacy emails, and your folders.

-Any time you create an email by sending in a draft to your personal Litmus address (via your email service provider) your email will end up in the Inbox folder.
-You can also create an email in the Inbox or in any other folder using the “New Email” button.
+Any time you create an email by sending in a draft to your personal Litmus address (via your email service provider) your email will end up in the Unsorted Emails view.
+You can also create an email in this view (or in any other folder) using the “New Email” button.

-Move emails from the Inbox folder into the appropriate folder using the action menu (three dots) to the right of the “Status” column.
+Move emails from the Unsorted Emails view into the appropriate folder using the check boxes next to an email and the “Move” button that appears under the search bar.

 View folders: All folders are visible in the sidebar.
 Clicking on a folder name lets you view the emails in that folder in the main window.
 This view also provides a sortable, high-level overview of each email, including last edited, due date, and status.
 You can then click on any of the emails to view its details and continue working on the email.